coolbutuseless/btnsystem/README.md

-Since `processx` avoids using the shell altogether it loses out on some nice shell features like filename expansion (using `*`, `?` and others) and tilde-expansion to access a user’s home directory.
+Since `processx` avoids using the shell altogether it loses out on some nice shell features like filename expansion (using `*`, `?` and others) and tilde-expansion (to access a user’s home directory).

-So call using filename expansion with `*` will work correctly in `system2()` but fail in `processx::run`.
-The following calls should both detect 2 markdown files.
+So calls using filename expansion with `*` will work correctly in `system2()` but fail in `processx::run`.
+The following calls should both detect 2 markdown files. `system2()` works because it uses the shell’s filename expansion.

 ``` r
 system2('ls', '*.md', stdout = TRUE)